bpreece/Solitaire-in-javascript/README.md

 This game is entirely playable as it, but it's missing a few pretty standard features:

-* The game is not limited to three turns of the stock
-* There's no "undo" feature.
 * There's no "Hint" button.
-* Double-clicking does absolutely nothing; you actually have to drag a card to play it.
 * There's no auto-play feature;  this really gets annoying towards the end of a game.
 * There's no **YOU WIN** animation when the player, you know, wins.
 * No memory; you can't come back later and resume a game.

-Implementing *undo* is not trivial, but is a well-understood problem.
-You can find any number of explanations on the Internet.

 The "Hint" button requires logic for finding valid moves.
 It should be straightforward to adapt the existing logic for determining whether a player's move is valid.
 After that, it's